NativeScript/android-dts-generator/README.md

 7. Run the dts-generator tool passing as **input** arguments the path to the output jars folder

-## Android support specifics
+## Androidx specifics
-To get all the jar files for android support follow the steps above.
-You can find the **jar** files for android support 27.0.1 in [the current repository](libs/android-support/27.0.1)
+To get all the jar files for androidx follow the steps above.
+You can find the **jar** files for androidx 1.0.0 in [the current repository](libs/androidx/1.0.0)
-As the android support needs the base android jar file to create its typings you need to pass the android.jar file as a **super** parameter to the generator.
+As androidx needs the base android jar file to create its typings you need to pass the android.jar file as a **super** parameter to the generator.
 To avoid having typings for every different API level you can reuse typings built with API level 17 for all API levels until 23.
 It's quite easy to test this:

-1. Run the typings generator for android support passing **android-17/android.jar** as a supper jar
+1. Run the typings generator for androidx passing **android-17/android.jar** as a supper jar
 2. Add `/// <reference path="android-17.d.ts"/>` at the top of the generated typings file where android-17.d.ts is the typings file of the android API level 17
 3. Run `tsc` passing the generated typings file and there shouldn't be errors
 4. Now start replacing the reference file with the files from other API level while the `tsc` execution completes with no error